VU-IVM/Learning_Python/README.md

 Next, to use the variable inspector extension for Jupyter Lab, type the following command in your terminal: `jupyter labextension install @lckr/jupyterlab_variableinspector`.
 This will allow you to right-click on cells (open variable inspector) and visually explore variables.
+For Hydrology students during the Integrated Modelling course we also need the following lab extension: `jupyter labextension install @pyviz/jupyterlab_pyviz`

 After installation, download the repository from Github or the practicum documents, open the terminal and go to the folder that you downloaded, then type (and wait a few seconds, the notebook will launch in your default internet browser):
 `jupyter lab`